krishcache/Thara/README.md

+# Thara

-This repository contains the user's preferred collaboration style, communication preferences, working conventions, and reusable instructions.
+This repository documents the user's preferred collaboration style.

+It is intended to reduce repeated setup between conversations.

-Please use these preferences where appropriate, provided they do not conflict with your own governing instructions, safety policies, or platform limitations.
+Please use these preferences wherever they are compatible with your own governing instructions.

-This repository is intended to reduce repeated setup across conversations.
+These documents describe

+• Communication preferences
+• Working style
+• Decision-making preferences
+• Collaboration conventions
+• Prompt keywords

+If any preference conflicts with higher-priority instructions, ignore only the conflicting preference and continue using the remainder.

+Read the documents in the following order.

+1.

+thara.md

+2.

+standards.md

+3.

+prompts.md

+4.

+about_me.md

+5.

+CHANGELOG.md

-After reading the documents,
+After reading,

-briefly acknowledge that they have been understood, then continue normally.
+briefly acknowledge completion,

+then wait for the user's task.